The aptly named Wrybill - a New Zealand endemic. Photo: Brent Stephenson

 Day 11: We’ll head out onto the Marlborough Sounds for further exploration of Queen Charlotte Sound.
 We’ll be looking especially for New Zealand King Shag, a rare endemic with a population of only about 650 individuals.
-We’ll also be looking for two endemic dolphin species, the endangered Hector’s Dolphin and the more common Dusky Dolphin.
+We’ll also be looking for two endemic dolphin species, the endangered endemic Hector’s Dolphin and the more common Dusky Dolphin.
 New Zealand Fur Seals are also present.
-We have the opportunity to make stops at two small island sanctuaries, where we will try for Orange-fronted Parakeet, South Island Saddleback and New Zealand (South Island) Robin.
+We have the opportunity to make stops at an island sanctuary, where we will try for Orange-fronted Parakeet, South Island Saddleback and New Zealand (South Island) Robin.
 After returning to Picton for lunch, we’ll journey south towards Kaikoura.
 Along the way we’ll visit a coastal area in search of shorebirds.
 There are generally Banded Dotterel, Black-Winged (Pied) Stilt, Black-billed Gulls, and sometimes other vagrant shorebirds.
 A brief stop on the scenic coast just before Kaikoura will allow excellent views of New Zealand Fur Seals and Spotted Shags, and enable us to ‘forecast’ sea conditions for the following day’s pelagic trip.
 If time allows we’ll check the surrounding areas for the introduced Cirl Bunting, and after dinner can head out to look for the introduced Little Owl in neighbouring farmland.
 Night in Kaikoura.

 Day 13: Leaving Kaikoura, we’ll travel deep into the Southern Alps to Arthur’s Pass, driving through some exceptional landscapes and making several stops along the way.
 Our target bird will be the Kea, which we should be able to find near the Pass itself.
 On the way we’ll pass several rivers that are breeding sites for Black-fronted Tern.
 In the course of the day we should catch up with such South Island forest species as New Zealand Brown Creeper, Yellow-fronted Parakeets, and New Zealand (South Island) Robin.
-After dinner we’ll head back out to listen for Great Spotted Kiwi.
+After dinner we’ll head back out to (hopefully) hear Great Spotted Kiwi.
 Night in Arthur’s Pass.

 Day 14: This morning we’ll head west, up and over the Pass and on to the stunning West Coast.
 Our birding stops will be dictated by our previous successes; there will be opportunities to look for more South Island endemics such as the South Island subspecies of New Zealand Fernbird and Weka, a remarkably fearless, flightless rail.
-As we near our destination of Franz Josef, we can head into the glacial valley to admire views of the Franz Josef glacier or go to the coast to see Royal Spoonbill in coastal lagoons.
+As we near our destination of Franz Josef, we can head into the glacial valley to admire views of the Franz Josef glacier or go to the coast to see Great Egret in coastal lagoons.
 After dinner we’ll venture out to look for Okarito Brown Kiwi; with only 400 surviving individuals, this is the rarest of the brown kiwis.
 Night on the outskirts of Franz Josef township.

 Day 15: We’ll have a late start as we continue towards the township of Haast, stopping at one or two places on the way to look for forest birds, and enjoy beautiful forests.
-From Haast we’ll head inland through spectacular mountain scenery, with a visit to Haast Pass, home to a number of forest species, including the stunning and endangered Yellowhead.
+From Haast we’ll head inland through spectacular mountain scenery, with a visit to some spectacular South Beach forest, home to a number of forest species, including the stunning and endangered Yellowhead.
 The site is also good for the South Island subspecies of New Zealand Kaka, Yellow-crowned Parakeet, Rifleman, the South Island subspecies of Tomtit, and Long-tailed Koel.
 We’ll stay as long as we can in this area, making the most of our time in this amazing forest before driving to the very attractive lakeside town of Wanaka, just over an hour away.
 Night in Wanaka.

 Day 16: Today will involve a few hours of driving, but we’ll pass through some of New Zealand’s most spectacular scenery.
 We’ll stop in the dramatically beautiful alpine landscape to search for the primitive South Island (Rock) Wren, a relative of the more common Rifleman.
-The day’s stops will largely be dictated by weather and success with rock wren, which is not possible anywhere else along the way.
+The day’s stops will largely be dictated by weather and success with Rock Wren, which is not possible anywhere else along the way.
 Although the day will be spent in stunning scenery anyway, if time allows we may head through to Milford Sound to view it from the shore.
 Night in Te Anau.

 Day 17: Our main aim today is to catch the late-morning ferry from Bluff to Stewart Island.
 Depending on the sea and weather conditions, the one-hour ferry crossing can be quite good for seabirds.
-In addition to second chances at birds we’ve already seen we’ll also see Stewart Island Shag as we leave Bluff or arrive at Stewart Island.
+In addition to second chances at birds we’ve already seen we’ll also see Foveaux Shag as we leave Bluff or arrive at Stewart Island.
 After checking into our hotel, we’ll go out to look for the South Island subspecies of New Zealand Kaka, New Zealand Pigeon, and Tui around the township of Oban before heading to nearby Ulva Island via water taxi.
 Declared rat-free in 1997, Ulva Island was established as an open sanctuary in 2004.
 Several species of bird have been reintroduced, and the island gives an excellent impression of what southern New Zealand must have been like before the arrival of Polynesian and European settlers.
 This is a great place to spend most of the afternoon walking, observing, and taking photos.
 Back in Oban, after dinner we’ll be met by a local guide who will take us out in search of Southern Brown Kiwi, an unforgettable experience.
 Night in Oban.

 Day 20: We’ll visit a very different environment today, this time one of the driest parts of the South Island - the arid Mackenzie Basin.
 The region features amazing scenery and birds with striking ‘glacial milk’ coloured lakes, mountains, and red tussocks.
 It is also the last stronghold of the world’s rarest shorebird, the Black Stilt, with a population of only around 100 wild individuals.
 The area’s lakes are also good habitat for Great Crested Grebe, Common Coot, and other waterbirds, and we’ll also visit a location for the ever difficult Baillon’s Crake.
 If the weather is clear, we should have views of New Zealand’s highest mountain, Mount Cook (Aorangi).
-Night in Omarama.
+Night in Twizel.